A person holding a clear light bulb up against a pastel gradient sky background.

 Acceptance and Commitment Therapy (ACT)

-I also incorporate Acceptance and Commitment Therapy (ACT), an evidence-based approach that helps you relate to your thoughts and emotions in a healthier way, while taking action based on what truly matters to you.
+Acceptance and Commitment Therapy (ACT) is an evidence-based approach that helps you relate to your thoughts and emotions in a healthier way, while taking action based on what truly matters to you.
 ACT is especially helpful for individuals experiencing anxiety, overthinking, chronic stress, and feeling stuck in patterns like people-pleasing or avoidance.

 Instead of trying to eliminate difficult thoughts or emotions, ACT focuses on helping you accept your internal experience without being controlled by it, so you can begin to make choices that align with your values.